mozilla-services/tecken-loadtests/README.md

 over a list of S3 sources.
 It's not possible to tell if it

+## Getting TaskCluster Artifact URLs

+Builds are made on TaskCluster, as an artifact it builds symbols zip files.
+To get a list of recent ones of these for local development or load testing run the script:

+    python list-firefox-symbols-zips.py

+Each URL can be used to test symbol upload by URL.

 ## To Use (for Symbolication)

 1. Download or clone this repo.